Michael Sells, Kentucky’s Best Known Ohio River Gunsmith ©

 Figure No. 3: By June of 1836, Sells had his wool carding equipment installed and running, and was soliciting carding business form local wool growers.
 The advertisement makes no mention of Sells’ gunsmithing done in the same building on High Street.

-Sells’ Rifles: Early in his career, Sells made rifles that were long and slender with a pronounced comb, “scooped” or concave cheekpiece, and strongly hooked rear trigger.
+Sells’ Rifles: Early in his career, Sells made rifles that were long and slender with a lower comb, “scooped” or concave cheekpiece, and strongly hooked rear trigger.
 An early ca. 1835 Sells rifle is shown in Figure No.1 above.
-Early guns lacked patchboxes and inlay work, barrel signatures were hand-engraved as “M. Sells” often followed by the year [1831 to 1838 dates are known], and butts tended to have less height with a bit more drop in them.
-By about 1839 or 1840, Sells’ rifles had evolved to their “Kentucky” stock shape that most collectors recognize today with shorter barrels around 40 inches, non-scooped cheekpieces with a flattened lower edge, taller butts, and later style double-spurred guards.
-An example of an early 1840s Sells rifle signed “M. Sells Augusta, Ky” with “Kentucky” stocking is shown in Figure No.4.
-By the 1840s, a few of Sells’ Kentucky guns had patchboxes, and occasionally limited inlay work appeared.
+Early guns lacked patchboxes and inlay work, barrel signatures were hand-engraved as “M. Sells” often followed by the year [1831 to 1838 engraved dates are known], and butts tended to have less height with a bit more drop.
+By 1839 or 1840, Sells’ rifles had evolved to his “Kentucky pattern” that most collectors recognize today with shorter barrels about 40 to 42 inches, non-scooped cheekpieces with a flat bottom edge, slightly taller butts, and later style double-spurred guards.
+An example of an early 1840s Sells rifle signed “M. Sells Augusta, Ky” with Kentucky-style stocking is shown in Figure No.4.
+In the 1840s, a few of Sells’ Kentucky guns had patchboxes, and occasionally limited inlay work appeared.
 A fine Sells rifle from the mid-1840s with full patchbox and silver inlays is shown in Figure No.5.

 Figure No.4: By the late 1830s, Sells’ rifles had taken on their “Kentucky” style with taller butt, guard with more oval bow and double spurs, cheekpiece that was flat rather than scooped, and a rear trigger without a strong hook in it.
-This rifle is typical of Sells’ 1840s work, with most rifles rather plain without a patchbox or inlay work.
+This rifle is typical of Sells’ 1840s work, when most rifles were plain without a patchbox or inlay work.
 Courtesy D. Schlegel, photo by J. Jaeger.

 Figure No.6: A close-up view of Michael Sells’s standard patchbox pattern shows its full hinge across the box, solid side-leaves, solid finial with a stylized acro tip, and Sells’ trademark engraved rays around the screw heads with three simple rays on either side of each head.